perretnina/Portfolio/README.md

 # Portfolio - Nina Perret

-This portfolio showcases a selection of my academic and personal projects completed during my engineering studies at Lycée du Parc and at Mines Saint-Etienne.
+This portfolio showcases a selection of my academic projects completed during my engineering studies at Lycée du Parc and at Mines Saint-Etienne.
 They highlight my skills in **embedded systems, cryptography, prototyping, data analysis and applied computer science**, combining both theoretical analysis and hands-on implementation.